 I would want life insurance to be integrated into our lives.
 That at every touch point where somebody engages in a financial transaction there is a charge for insurance.
 Whether it's last expense, medical or pension.
 So that when you need insurance you simply redeem the points you have accumulated.
-Imagine if from the time my father started working there was a charge for education or for pension; he would have enjoyed a better retirement.
+Imagine if from the time my father started working there was a charge for pension; he would have enjoyed a better retirement.

 Think of the millions of Kenyans who are not in formal employment.
-Why not make it very convenient for them, you have two Tuskers, a percentage goes to your insurance.
-We need a platform that can help us save for our needs.
+Why not make it very convenient for them, you have two beers at your local, a percentage goes to your insurance.